dcunited001/dcunited001.github.io/_posts/2017-02-27-the-turing-network-a-thought-experiment-for-quantum-computing.md

 technology is and makes me wonder where all the hyperintelligent people are in my life.

+### TODO:

+- turing network used by neurons to communicate data encoded into spectral components of neural spikes?
+-

 #### Wherefore [Erdős Number](https://en.wikipedia.org/wiki/Erd%C5%91s_number)?
 There for nothing?

 > "Before, when I looked at a piece of blank paper my mind was filled